WOWSIGNAL.io

 Music I Liked in the Summer of 2021

-This is the first article in a series on Music I Like.
+This is the first article in a series on Good Music You Might Not Know.

 Keith Jarrett: My Song (2005 live performance)

-Keith Jarrett gave his final concert five years ago, in July 2016, and he is sorely missed.
+Keith Jarrett gave his final concert five years ago, in July 2016, and I miss him every day.
 He was the rare kind of musician who just kept getting better.
 My favorite performance of his is the 2005 rendition of “My Song” at Carnegie Hall.
 He was 60 at the time.
 The piece, dating from 1977, was 28.
-The 2005 version resembles the original release, but gone are the sax and the base.
-What’s left is sparse, but heartfelt: a guy with a piano and a song he’d been working on for three decades.
+The original release had sax and base, which are gone from the 2005 version.
+What’s left is a sparse piano arrangement that one of the worlds’ greatest pianists took nearly 30 years to make perfect.

 Lemmy “Special” Mabaso: Bra Lemmy

 I stayed home for most of last winter, when things in Switzerland weren’t looking so hot.
-When the spring finally hit, I turned all my nervous energy to learning the pennywhistle.
-The pennywhistle is a wonderful instrument, but most of its repertoire is Irish folk music, which is not in my bones.
-So I looked afield for something to play, and I found Kwela: the South African version of 1950s Rock and Roll.
+At some point I had so much spare time I learned to play the pennywhistle.
+The pennywhistle is a wonderful instrument, but most of its repertoire is Irish folk music, for which there is a time and a place, but that place is not my living room and the time is not while other people are at home.
+I looked afield for something to play, and found Kwela: the South African version of 1950s Rock and Roll.

 The pennywhistle is to Kwela as the electric guitar is to Rock and Roll: a widely available, easy to learn instrument.
 Like Rock and Roll, Kwela is the combination of the 50s musical energy with whatever was lying around at the time.
 What results is a jazzy, happy sound that just embodies summer.